Central Patch and Power Management (CPPM) FAQ

-Introduction to CPPM
+Introduction to SCCM

 Microsoft System Center Configuration Manager

 Microsoft System Center Configuration Manager (SCCM) is a Windows product that enables the management, deployment and security of devices and applications across an enterprise.
-Amongst other potential uses, administrators will commonly use SCCM for endpoint protection, patch management and software distribution.
+Amongst other potential uses, administrators will commonly use SCCM for endpoint protection, patch management, and software distribution.

 For more information on how to use your computer securely and appropriately please see the Acceptable Use Policy and Secure Computing website

 Internet-based attacks on individual desktop and laptop computers are a worldwide problem that is continuing to grow exponentially.
-It's, therefore, critical to keep operating systems up-to-date by installing security patches as soon as they become available.
+It's therefore critical to keep operating systems up-to-date by installing security patches as soon as they become available.

-CPPM 's main purpose is to provide a very robust computer operating system patch management service to the University community.
+SCCM 's main purpose is to provide a very robust computer operating system patch management service to the University community.
 It will also be used to distribute updates to Microsoft SCEP AntiVirus, the antivirus software licensed for use at CSUEB.
 It collects inventory information to help patch computers appropriately.
-In addition, CPPM provides CSUEB power management capabilities so that we can be a model sustainable university and save power where appropriate for the campus.
+In addition, SCCM provides CSUEB power management capabilities so that we can be a model sustainable university and save power where appropriate for the campus.

 This month we have deployed the following updates: